Professor Kristin Bumiller

 In an Abusive State: How Neoliberalism Appropriated the Feminist Movement Against Sexual Violence, Duke University Press, 2008

 The Civil Rights Society: The Social Construction of Victims, The Johns Hopkins University Press, 1988

 Articles and Book Chapters:

-“Explaining the Volte-Face: Turning Away from Criminal Law and Returning to the Quest for Gender Equality,” Chapter 28 in The Oxford Handbook on Gender, Sex, and Crime, Rosemary Gartner and Bill McCarthy, editors, Oxford University Press, (forthcoming 2014)
+“Explaining the Volte-Face: Turning Away from Criminal Law and Returning to the Quest for Gender Equality,” Chapter 28 in The Oxford Handbook on Gender, Sex, and Crime, Rosemary Gartner and Bill McCarthy, editors, Oxford University Press, 2014

 “Transformative Learning in Prisons and Universities: Reflections on Homologies of Institutional Power.”
-Chapter 19 in Turning Teaching Inside Out: A Pedagogy of Transformation for Community-Based Education, Simone Weil Davis and Barbara Sherr Roswell, Palgrave Macmillan, 2013.
+Chapter 19 in Turning Teaching Inside Out: A Pedagogy of Transformation for Community-Based Education, Simone Weil Davis and Barbara Sherr Roswell, editors, New York: Palgrave Macmillan, 2013.

 “Feminists’ Alliance with the State: Retrospectively Evaluating Sexual Violence Strategies,” Sexual Assault Report, Volume 17, no. 1, September/October 2013, p.
 1+.

 Book Review of A Trouble Marriage: Domestic Violence and the Legal System, in Criminal Law Bulletin, Volume 49, no. 5, September-October 2013, 1203-1205.

 “Feminist Collaboration with the State in Response to Sexual Violence: Lessons from the American Experience,” In Gender, Violence and Human Security: New Perspectives, Aili Mari Tripp, Myra Marx Ferree, and Christina Ewig, editors, New York: New York University Press, 2013, pp. 191-213.